Fortean Winds Investigation Series

 Hidden Structures of Grimoires: Decoding Symbolism and Rituals

 The structural analysis in depth.
-Circles, pentagrams, hexagrams, and specific numbers appear across grimoires as load-bearing elements of the ritual system — not decoration.
-The AI identified consistent symbolic grammar: certain shapes carry specific functional assignments across independent texts.
-We examine what that grammar is and why the cross-cultural consistency matters.
+Circles, pentagrams, and hexagrams appear across grimoires as load-bearing elements of the ritual system — not decoration.
+The AI identified consistent symbolic grammar: specific shapes carry specific functional assignments across independent texts from different centuries and traditions.
+This is the evidence that the cross-tradition consistency isn’t coincidence.
+These texts share an operating logic.

 Part 3